wagerfield/onno/docs/features.md

 }
 ```

-Furthermore, onno provides a `Theme` interface with all `themeKeys` that are declared across the suite of [render functions](render-functions.md).
+Furthermore, onno provides a `Theme` interface with all the `themeKeys` that are declared across the suite of [render functions](render-functions.md).
 This makes writing themes a breeze since you get both autocompletion and type checking out of the box:

 ```ts
 import { Theme } from "onno"